alieron/labyrinth/content/cs/cs2107/encryption.md

 - **Known plaintext attack**: attacker has a collection of plaintexts and their corresponding ciphertexts
 - **Chosen plaintext attack(CPA)**: attacker has access to an encryption oracle
 - **Chosen ciphertext attack(CCA2)**: attacker has access to a decryption oracle
-> For #cs2107 assume the attacker computing power is a supercomputer which can be run for 1000 years
+> for #cs2107 assume the attacker computing power is a supercomputer which can be run for 1000 years
-### Application